Department website: http://www.bio.jhu.edu

 Prerequisite(s): AS.020.306

 This class examines animal physiology from an evolutionary and comparative viewpoint.
 The goal is to examine the commonalities, as well as unique differences, in how various animal organisms address the necessary life functions.
-Topics will include metabolism, neural systems, respiration, muscle systems, water and salt homeostasis, thermal regulation, and reproduction
+Topics will include metabolism, neural systems, respiration, muscle systems, water and salt homeostasis, thermal regulation, and reproduction.
+This course is offered in fall and spring terms only.

 Prerequisite(s): AS.020.305